Welcome

 stations on Exmoor.
 In addition to these mating stations, instrumental

-insemination will also be used in the breeding program that will
+insemination will also be used in the breeding program.

 WHY BUCKFAST